SuleimanFarah/sunpy/GSoC-2021-Jeffrey-Paul.md

 #### 1) Extending Functionality
 - The existing code makes use of PyVista for 3D plotting functionality and all of the code for 3D plotting would make use of PyVista itself.
-Currently, there exists simple functionality for plotting any given `GenericMap` from SunPy to be plotted using Pyvista and this will be the baseline from where I would pick up on.
+Currently, there exists simple functionality for plotting any given `GenericMap` from SunPy to be plotted using Pyvista and this will be the baseline from which I would pick up on.
-- As stated by the requirements, moajority of the functionality of a 2D `GenericMap` from SunPy shall be implemented in 3D.
-It would include the extensions of all the available plotting mechanisms with the approptiate `AstroPy` units.
+- As stated by the requirements, majority of the functionality of a 2D `GenericMap` from SunPy shall be implemented in 3D.
+It would include the extensions of all the available plotting mechanisms with the appropriate `AstroPy` units.
 - The 3D PFSS field lines from Pfsspy shall also be implemented and tested carefully.
 - The underlying packages for 3D plotting would have to be listed out and this has to be carefully tested with different versions of the packages to make sure that this works with SunPy.
 - There are no bounds defined for 3D plotting capability and adding extra functionality for plotting Astropy's coordinates shall also be implemented.